WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 steps says...<thing>" and I probably wouldn't record this bug at all.
 I am intentionally being non-rigid about expectations because I want to force myself out of test case rote execution myopia.
 I want things to look weird to me even if they might have been intentional.

+> Give yourself lots of room for noticing something that does not look correct.
+If you have
+> documented expectations, use them, but intentionally force yourself to look at
+> other behavior and ask yourself questions such as "How would the affect the user?"
+Some
+> written requirements feel very different when you see them in action.

 "Back" button was not consistently recorded
 ----------------------------------------------